zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

 # Prerequisites for Developing ABP Projects

-This document will guide you through preparing your development environment for ABP based project development.
+This document will guide you through preparing your development environment for ABP-based project development.

 ## IDE